2013 Symons Medal Lecture

-Click here to watch The 2013 Symons Lecture
+Click here to watch the 2013 Symons Medal Lecture

 A Companion of the Order of Canada, Mr. Martin was Prime Minister of Canada from 2003 to 2006 and Minister of Finance from 1993 to 2002.
-Currently, Mr. Martin chairs the British-Norwegian poverty alleviation and sustainable development fund for the Congo Basin Rainforest.
-He also sits on the Advisory Council of the Coalition for Dialogue on Africa, sponsored by the African Union, the UN Economic Commission for Africa, and the African Development Bank.
+Mr. Martin also chaired the British-Norwegian poverty alleviation and sustainable development fund for the Congo Basin Rainforest.
+He also sat on the Advisory Council of the Coalition for Dialogue on Africa, sponsored by the African Union, the UN Economic Commission for Africa, and the African Development Bank.